lsst-sims/sims_featureScheduler_runs1.4/README.md

 Updated in this release:

 * A more realistic database of the expected seeing conditions.
-This mean the median atmospheric seeing is increased from ~0.6" to 0.7".
+This means the median atmospheric seeing is increased from ~0.6" to 0.7".
 Seasonal seeing variation should be more realistic as well
 * We restrict the camera rotation to prevent tracking beyond rotator limits.
+* Refactored the configuration scripts to include more documentation and better readability

 ## AGN_DDF